AJChapman/acthpa-website/site/advice/collector-xc-tips.md

 ![Thermic ridge soaring at Collector.](/images/collector-busy.jpg)
 </div>

-If you don't like the option of going over the back early, then don't catch take the thermals over the ridge.
+If you don't like the option of going over the back early, then don't catch the thermals over the ridge.
 Head out from the ridge and catch a thermal over the flat.
 This way you can get height before you commit to going over the back.